Joystream/community-repo/community-roadmap/tasks-for-1st-term.md

 Draft a proposal outlining this.

 #### 4. Errors
-Try to avoid errors as much as you can
+This is a special section guidance on what to avoid when doing tasks.

 ##### 4.1 Violation of Content Policy
 Although not strictly the same, the concepts in the content policy applies to the forum as well.
 Any post or thread fitting the above, left unmoderated for 12h.